mellussonahuel/championship_backend/README.md

 The goal of this project is to provide a robust and scalable backend that integrates with a frontend developed in Next.js.
 Currently, the backend includes basic functionalities such as user registration and authentication using JWT (JSON Web Tokens).

+## Frontend Project

+The frontend project can be found at the following link: [championship_backend](https://github.com/mellussonahuel/championship_frontend)

 ## Technologies Used

 - **Nest.js**